Issue Trees: Step-by-Step Guide with Examples (2026)

 Yes.
 Every case interview requires some form of structured breakdown, and an issue tree is the standard format at McKinsey, BCG, and Bain.
 Even if you present it as a list of categories with sub-bullets, you are essentially presenting an issue tree.
 Drawing it visually as a tree is preferred because it shows relationships between branches more clearly.

 Absolutely.
 Updating your issue tree based on new data is a sign of strong analytical thinking, not weak structuring.
 In real consulting projects, the issue tree gets revised multiple times as the team learns more.
-If you discover that a branch is irrelevant or that you missed an important area, tell your interviewer: "Based on this data, I want to add a new branch to explore X."
+If you discover that a branch is irrelevant or that you missed an important area, tell your interviewer you want to add a new branch and explain why.

 In a case interview, 2 to 3 minutes is the standard.
 If you take longer than 4 minutes, the interviewer will likely get impatient.
 To get faster, practice building trees from scratch for different business problems.
 After 20 to 30 practice rounds, most candidates can build a strong tree in under 2 minutes.